Bantustan: Life in the Bantustans

 The Bantustans were generally poor, with few local employment opportunities.
 However, some opportunities did exist for advancement for blacks and some advances in education and infrastructure were made.
-The four Bantustans which attained nominal independence (Transkei, Bophuthatswana, Venda and Ciskei), repealed all Apartheid legislation upon independence.
+The four Bantustans which attained nominal independence (Transkei, Bophuthatswana, Venda, and Ciskei) repealed all apartheid legislation.

 Laws in the Bantustans differed from those in South Africa proper.
 The South African elite often took advantage of these differences, for example by constructing large casinos, such as Sun City in the homeland of Bophuthatswana.

 Bophuthatswana also possessed deposits of platinum, and other natural resources, which made it the wealthiest of the Bantustans.

 However, the homelands were only kept afloat by massive subsidies from the South African government; for instance, by 1985 in Transkei, 85% of the homeland's income came from direct transfer payments from Pretoria.
 The Bantustans' governments were invariably corrupt and little wealth trickled down to the local populations, who were forced to seek employment as "guest workers" in South Africa proper.
 Millions of people had to work in often appalling conditions, away from their homes for months at a time.
 On the other hand, only 40% of Bophuthatswana's population worked outside the 'homeland' because the homeland was able to create industrial sites like Zone 15 and Babelegi.

 The homelands were extremely unpopular among the urban black population, many of whom lived in squalor in slum housing.
 Their working conditions were often equally poor, as they were denied any significant rights or protections in South Africa proper.
 The allocation of individuals to specific homelands was often quite arbitrary.
-Many individuals assigned to homelands did not live in or originate from the homelands to which they were assigned, and the division into designated ethnic groups often took place on an arbitrary basis, particularly in the case of people of mixed ethnic ancestry.
+Many individuals were assigned to homelands they did not originate from, and the designation of an individual as part of a particular ethnic group was often arbitrary, especially for individuals with mixed ancestry.